vhuynen/Helium-Network-AWS-IoT-Core-Home-Assistant/README.md

 ### Bridge MQTT

-Now, you are going to configure the bridge in order to retreive messages from the thing Home Assistant hosted by AWS IoT Core.
+Now, you are going to configure the bridge in order to retrieve messages from the thing ```Home_Assistant``` hosted by AWS IoT Core.

 Step 1 :